Nicholas-Krasnow/sequence-design-guide/README.md

 9. Spot check some the predicted structures in pymol and confirm that they are consistent with the target structure.
 10. If there are any outliers with poor agreement with the target structure they can be filtered out from the list to experimentally characterize.
 If scores are low and RMSDs high overall the design process or structure prediction should be revisited to figure out why before testing experimentally.

-### Order eblocks of designs with cloning overhangs for experimental characterization
+### Order synthetic genes of designs with cloning overhangs for experimental characterization

 Protein sequences will be E. coli codon optimized and overhangs will be appended for golden gate cloning into a protein expression/purification backbone.